 Thirty years may seem like a long time but investing for this long is achievable as long as you start investing early on in your career.

 One misconception about dollar-cost averaging is that it’s less risky.
 While there is some truth to this statement, embarking on it is far from taking a risk-free investment.

 Regardless of whether you choose to invest through dollar-cost averaging or put your money into the market in one lump sum, a large part of your investment risk ultimately lies with the investments that you make.
 A portfolio filled with high-risk, high-return growth stocks would ultimately be a risky portfolio, whether or not an investor uses lump sum or dollar-cost averaging.

 In the same way, buying only one or two stocks as opposed to investing in a diversified portfolio would mean taking higher investment risks.
 The use of dollar-cost averaging does not reduce your risk under such circumstances.

 Assets that you can consider using dollar-cost averaging

 Though commonly associated with stock investments, dollar-cost averaging can be applied to many other investment instruments.
 They include bonds, exchange-traded funds (ETFs) as well as unit trusts.

-You should ensure that the investments you make are in line with your own investment objectives and risk profiles.
+You should ensure that the investments you make align with your own investment objectives and risk profiles.
 You can do so by structuring an investment portfolio that constitutes the different asset classes.

-Investment platforms such as Singlife Navigator provides a diverse array of funds spanning across different asset classes, geographical sectors and market sectors, making your investment journey easier and hassle-free.
+Investment platforms such as Singlife Navigator provide a diverse array of funds spanning across different asset classes, geographical sectors and market sectors, making your investment journey easy and hassle-free.